kwadrnt/jquery-dom-lab/README.md

   </div>
 </body>
 ```
-Also in your Chrome Javascript Console, try the following challenges:
+In the file `scripts/app.js`, try the following challenges:

 1. *Get* the value "Hello There".
 2. Change (or *set*) the value to "Hola".